 Problem #1 – Slow Court Processes

 Since those who represent themselves usually don’t have the extensive experience that a family or a divorce lawyer possesses, the amount of time that the courts and judges have to spend on your case increases greatly when you don’t hire a lawyer.
-One of the most frustrating problems tends to be issues with providing the appropriate information and evidence for the people reviewing the case.
+One of the most frustrating problems tends to be issued with providing the appropriate information and evidence for the people reviewing the case.

 Instead of worrying whether or not a piece of information or evidence is useful to the divorce case, those who represent themselves in court often ended up providing as much detail as possible, regardless of whether or not it’s needed.
 Rather than an orderly trial, judges, and court workers have to sift through all the paperwork to find the details that pertain to your case.
 The longer a case lasts, the higher the cost for all involved in the long run.